gayancharith/TvShows/README.md

 ## How to run the application

-1. Go to the https://www.themoviedb.org/ ,create a account and get the api key.
+1. Go to the https://www.themoviedb.org/ ,create a account and get the api key from settings section.
-2. create .env.local in the root folder of the project and add a record like below.
+2. create .env.local in the root folder of the project and paste the below code with your api key.

 ```bash
 API_KEY=<your-api-key>